CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 Restart files
 *************

-CICE now provides restart data in binary unformatted or  formats, via the `IO\_TYPE` flag in **cice.settings** and namelist variable `restart\_format`.
+CICE provides restart data in binary unformatted or netCDF formats, via the `IO\_TYPE` flag in **cice.settings** and namelist variable `restart\_format`.
 Restart and history files must use the same format.
-As with the history output, there is also an option for writing parallel restart files using PIO.
+As with the history output, there is also an option for writing parallel netCDF restart files using PIO.

 The restart files created by CICE contain all of the variables needed